-The BSN-PhD program enables select, highly motivated students who have a Bachelor of Science in Nursing (BSN) to enroll directly into the PhD program after completing twelve credit hours of MSN coursework.
+The BSN-PhD program is designed for highly motivated students who have a Bachelor of Science in Nursing (BSN) to enroll into the PhD program after completing twelve credit hours of MSN coursework.

-Review the sample plans of study to see the four master’s level courses required prior to beginning the PhD coursework.
-Once these courses are successfully completed, students will start the PhD curriculum beginning with N5603 Research Institute I. A minimum grade of “B” must be achieved in all course work.
+The BSN-PhD sample plans of study (left menu) list the four required master’s level courses.
+These courses must be successfully completed prior to progressing to the PhD coursework beginning with N5603 Research Institute I. A minimum grade of “B” must be achieved in all master’s and doctoral course work.

-Note: Students who desire advanced clinical practice preparation – examples include nurse practitioner – should apply to the BSN-DNP program rather than applying to the PhD program.
+Note: Students who desire a clinical practice doctorate should apply to the BSN-DNP program rather than the research-focused PhD program.

 Hybrid/Online Distance Education Program

 We are now a part of State Authorization Reciprocity Agreement (SARA) which allows us to offer online programs to students in other SARA states.
-We are able to accept and enroll students into most of our online programs in 48 states, including Washington, DC.
-We highly recommend that you review this information prior to submitting your application.
-Please review the state regulatory map to verify the status of your state’s regulations.
+We are able to accept and enroll students into most of our online programs in 48 states and Washington, DC.
+Because state regulations sometimes change, please review your state’s regulations to verify the status of your state prior to submitting your application.